redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 Build is what is initially ran when deploying to the cluster.
 It is what builds the command from the sources synced to the container.

-Run executes the command after the container has been built.
+Run executes the command after it has been built from sources.

 Debug is used instead of Run when running `odo dev --debug`.